CBIIT/HPC_DME_APIs/src/hpc/hpc-server/hpc-ws-rs-api/test/test-disable-authentication/permission-tests/test-collection-permission/README.txt

 @ddblock_end copyright
 ******************************/

-The collection is already registered as part of the server setup.
+The collections is already registered as part of the server setup.
 Collection path:/FNL_SF_Archive/dice_project_1
+Collection path:/FNL_SF_Archive/dice_project_2

-Search for the collection using the "EQUAL" comparator using an attribute from dice_project_1.
+Search for the collection using the "EQUAL" comparator using a common  attribute from dice_project1 and dice_project2

-dice_user should have have permission to read this project
+dice_user should have have permission to read dice_project2 and its sub projects dice_user should not have permission to read dice_project1 and its sub projects